udhos/gitcheat/README.md

     git branch --merged    ;# which branches are already merged into the branch you’re on git branch --no-merged ;# branches that contain work you haven’t yet merged in

+## Pull

+    git fetch <url> ;# get all changes from server, don't modify the working dir

+    git pull ;# look up what server and branch your current branch is tracking, fetch from that server and then try to merge in that remote branch.

+"Generally it’s better to simply use the fetch and merge commands explicitly as the magic of git pull can often be confusing."

 ## Head

 A head is simply a reference to a commit object.